07 Jan Are Perceptions About College Costs Affecting Your College Choice?

 The only true way to know whether a college is too expensive for a family’s budget is to complete the entire financial aid application process.
 This starts with the FAFSA (Free Application for Federal Student Aid) and finishes with a SAR (Student Aid Report).
 The FAFSA determines how much a student might be eligible for of the over $150 billion in grants, loans and work-study funds available each year.
 In addition FAFSA information may be used to calculate eligibility for state and school aid.

-FAFSA forms for the 2014-2015 school year are available now; however, be aware that they are currently experiencing intermittent issues with the FAFSA Web site.
+FAFSA forms are available now.
 It is important to complete your form early as some funds are granted on a first-come, first-served basis, but it is even more crucial to make sure your FAFSA is completed correctly.
 The Department of Education reports that “the majority of people fill out the FAFSA in such a way that they do not receive all of the aid they are eligible for.”

 Make sure you get all the facts about finances before ruling out any college.
 Set up an appointment now for a financial aid strategy session with College Financial Aid Advisors (CFAA).